Transcaucasian Seim: Trebizond negotiations

 The delegation of the Transcaucasian Seim in Trebizond was headed by Akaki Chkhenkeli.
-The Peace Conference began on March 14.
+The peace conference began on 14 March.

-A few days earlier, Turkey signed the Brest Peace with Soviet Russia.
-According to Article IV of the Brest Peace Treaty and the Russian–Turkish Supplementary Treaty, Turkey was transferred not only the territories of Western Armenia, but also the regions of Batum, Kars and Ardagan inhabited by Georgians and Armenians, which had been annexed by Russia as a result of the Russian–Turkish War of 1877–1878.
+A few days earlier, Turkey signed the Treaty of Brest-Litovsk with Soviet Russia.
+According to Article IV of the Brest Peace Treaty and the Russian–Turkish Supplementary Treaty, Turkey was transferred not only the territories of Western Armenia, but also the regions of Batum, Kars and Ardagan, which had been annexed by Russia as a result of the Russian–Turkish War of 1877–1878.
 The Russian Socialist Federative Soviet Republic pledged not to interfere "in the new organization of state–legal and international legal relations of these districts", to restore the border "in the form it existed before the Russian–Turkish War of 1877–78" and to dissolve on its territory and in the "occupied Turkish provinces" (that is, in Western Armenia) all the Armenian volunteer squads.
-The signing of the Brest Peace actually canceled the decree of the Council of People's Commissars of the Russian Socialist Federative Soviet Republic "On Turkish Armenia", which spoke of the right of Western Armenia to complete self–determination.
+The signing of the Treaty of Brest-Litovsk actually canceled the decree of the Council of People's Commissars of the Russian Socialist Federative Soviet Republic "On Turkish Armenia", which spoke of the right of Western Armenia to complete self–determination.